dcbark01/baml-agents/README.md

 def stop_execution(final_answer: str):
     return f"Final answer: {final_answer}"

-b = LLMClient("gpt-4.1-nano")
 r = ActionRunner() # Doing an action means using a tool

-# Adding tool to allow the agent to do math
+# Adding a tool to allow the agent to do math
 r.add_from_mcp_server(server="uvx mcp-server-calculator")

-# Adding tool to get current time
+# Adding a tool to get the current time
 r.add_from_mcp_server(server="uvx mcp-timeserver")  # Note: you can also add URLs

-# Adding tool to get current weather
+# Adding a tool to get the current weather
 r.add_action(get_weather_info)

-# Adding tool to let agent stop execution
+# Adding a tool to let the agent stop execution
 r.add_action(stop_execution)

 async def execute_task(llm, task: str) -> str: